cine-io/cineio-broadcast-ios/README.md

-# cineio-ios - cine.io iOS SDK
+# cineio-broadcast-ios - cine.io Broadcast iOS SDK

 [![Build Status](https://travis-ci.org/cine-io/cineio-ios.svg?branch=master)](https://travis-ci.org/cine-io/cineio-ios)

-This is the [cine.io][cineio] iOS SDK.
+This is the [cine.io][cineio] [Broadcast][cineio-broadcast] iOS SDK.
 This library allows you to do real-time live video streaming from your iOS device to any other device that supports RTMP or HLS streaming (iOS, Android, web).

 ## Table of Contents